MattJin19/yzjin.github.io/_pages/about.md

  * Machine Learning Model Quality Assurance
  * Biomedical Data Analysis

+I am honored to be in the Network of European Data Scientists(NeEDS) project and collaborate with Statistics Netherlands, Inetum Spain, and Inria.

 News
 =====
 [Jul.
 2024] Paper Accepted in L@S 2024, USA.
 First time exploring the intersection between visualization and education.